 Everything to do in Kyoto, Japan

-What was once the capital of Japan is now a beautiful city filled with classical Buddhist temples, numerous Shinto shrines (including an infinite amount of torii gates), traditional wooden Japanese houses, imperial palaces, geishas and a great nightlife.
+Kyoto, once the capital of Japan, is now a beautiful city filled with classical Buddhist temples, numerous Shinto shrines (including an infinite amount of torii gates), traditional wooden Japanese houses, imperial palaces, geishas and a great nightlife.

-Today on the blog, learn why Kyoto was one of my favorite cities in Japan and discover everything there is to do and see.
+After taking the Sanyo Shinkansen train, we finally arrived in my dream Japanese city, Kyoto.
+Learn why Kyoto was one of my favorite cities in Japan and discover everything there is to do and see.

 **Please note that this blog post uses affiliate links meaning that if you make a purchase via my affiliate link, I receive a small commission at no additional cost to you.
 I only promote and talk about products and services that I have used and like.